An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 - Wants your attention.

 You may find the parrot greets you when you come home.
-If it’s let outside its cage, the parrot might fly over to land on your shoulder once you open the door.
+When let outside its cage, it might fly over to land on your shoulder.

 Kisses

 Parrots don’t have lips, but they give kisses.
-This is done in these ways:
+This is done in the following ways:

 - Pressing its beak against your face.

-- Nibbling as it presses its beak against your skin.
+- Nibbling as it pushes its beak against your skin.

 - Sticking out its tongue to taste you.